keras-team/keras-io/examples/nlp/md/neural_machine_translation_with_keras_hub.md

 We'll define two tokenizers - one for the source language (English), and the other for the target language (Spanish).
-We'll be using `keras_nlp.tokenizers.WordPieceTokenizer` to tokenize the text.
+We'll be using `keras_hub.tokenizers.WordPieceTokenizer` to tokenize the text.
-`keras_nlp.tokenizers.WordPieceTokenizer` takes a WordPiece vocabulary and has functions for tokenizing the text, and detokenizing sequences of tokens.
+`keras_hub.tokenizers.WordPieceTokenizer` takes a WordPiece vocabulary and has functions for tokenizing the text, and detokenizing sequences of tokens.

 Before we define the two tokenizers, we first need to train them on the dataset